 Best for: Gels typically work for all skin types.
 They look fresh on dry skin; and thanks to their staying power, they won’t fade too quickly on oily complexions.

-Our favorites: Glossier.
-Cloud Paint is a gel-cream formula that gives cheeks a veil of color and a soft sheen.
-There are four shades.
-Chantecaille Cheek Gelee’s gel-cream formula can be used on cheeks and eyes for a sheer yet vibrant wash of color.
+Chantecaille Cheek Gelee - This gel-cream formula can be used on cheeks and eyes for a sheer yet vibrant wash of color.

 What is it: A stain has the most staying power of all blush formulas.
 It’s usually a highly pigmented liquid, but it can also come in stick form, too.

 The payoff: Don’t be intimidated by the name; stains may seem intense, but they’re typically sheer.
 Once they set, they stay put all day.

 Apply it: Work quickly!
 You only have a few seconds of play time before the stain blush dries down.
 Almodovar says fingers are the best tools for stain formulas.
 The warmth of your fingertips warms up the product so it blends easier into your skin.
 You can place a stain wherever you would normally apply your blush, but Almodovar usually puts it on just the apples of the cheeks.
 A word to the wise: a little bit goes a long way.
 A small dab should be enough for one cheek.

 Best for: Like gels, stains aren’t really skin-type specific, says Almodovar.
 Anyone can wear one.
 Because of their longevity, stains are especially good for oily skin that can’t seem to get a good grip on to other types of blush.

 YSL Baby Doll Kiss & Blush may look like a lip gloss, but you can also dab the sponge-tipped applicator on your cheeks and blend with your fingertips for a rosy glow.

 What’s your favorite type of blush?
 Tell us in the comments below!